 A motion was moved that the debate should end, and the matter should be put to the vote.
 The motion was carried by the rest of the Committee.

-A motion was subsequently proposed that Corporate Management Committee proceed as planned.
+A motion was subsequently proposed that the Committee recommend that Corporate Management Committee proceed as planned.

 A named vote had been requested on the eventual recommendation earlier in the debate, and the voting was as follows: